-Cycadales e.g Ginkgoales eg. Coniferales eg. Gnetales Cycas sps Ginko biloba Pinus sps Palm like small Ginko biloba is Evergreen trees with Small group of plants (erect and the only living cone like plants. unbranched) species in the appearance. group.
-Leaves are It is a large tree Needle like leaves or It possesses pinnately with fan shaped scale leaves. advanced compound leves. characters like forming a crown.
-Angiosperm Tap root system They produce Seeds are winged Ovules are and Coralloid unpleasant and produced in naked but root. smell. female cone. developed on flower like 2 31 shoot.
-Angiosperms (Closed seeded plants) General Characters of Angiosperms
+C' L'

+Cycadales e.g Cycas Ginkgoales eg. Coniferales eg. Pinus Gnetales

+sps Ginko biloba sps

+Palm like small plants Ginko biloba is the Evergreen trees with Small group

+(erect and unbranched) only living species cone like appearance. plants.

+in the group.

+Leaves are pinnately It is a large tree Needle like leaves or It posses

+compound forming a with fan shaped scale leaves. advanced

+crown. leves. characters

+Angiospern

+Tap root system and They produce Seeds are winged and Ovules

+Coralloid root. unpleasant smell. produced in female naked

+cone. develored

+flower

+shoot.